idworkin/McMasterDataLunch/StatisticsResourcesToGetStarted.md

 ## Alternative primary resources
 The books below have slightly different focuses but would also be a good starting place and going through any of them would provide a good perch to move forward.
+In particular both stress the kinds of data (like genomics data) that many "modern" biologists are dealing with now, which is a good thing.
+I particularly like the Irizarry and Love approach.

 [Modern Statistics for Modern Biology](http://web.stanford.edu/class/bios221/book/) *Holmes & Huber*